Flutter vs React Native: Which One is Best for 2022?

 Apart from these, there are various other apps made with Flutter.
 To know more, check out these Flutter App Examples.

-Now, we will go through the basics of React Native:
+After understanding Flutter basics, we would walk you through the basics of React Native.

 What can React Native be used for?